 Deadly Scenarios Involving Quick Reactions

 Another example of a deadly quick reaction is shown in a recent video that has surfaced on the internet.
 The video is of a forklift that is past its lifting capacity when it starts to tip forward while loading a truck.
-A woman reacts without thought and jumps to grab onto the counter weight in an attempt to pull the forklift down.
-As the forklift continues tip forward the load drops onto the ground which sends the counterweight back down to the ground.
+A woman reacts without thought and jumps to grab onto the counterweight in an attempt to pull the forklift down.
+As the forklift continues to tip forward, the load drops onto the ground, which sends the counterweight back down to the ground.
 The problem is the woman has fallen off the counterweight and is crushed underneath the forklift.

 There are times when a quick reaction is the only thing that saves a person’s life.
 On the other hand, there are also times when quick reactions put people who are completely safe during a bad situation in harm’s way.
 Be aware of the impulse to act without proper thought.
 Taking even just a second to evaluate the implications of a decision to act may make the difference in preventing an injury to you or a coworker.

 - What are some other examples of when a quick reaction can do more harm than good?